Police respond to attempted suicide by death row inmate

 Investigators found a note that was believed to be written by Davis in the inmate's cell, Sadler said.
 Sadler said the incident is not being investigated by State Police because the agency doesn't investigate attempted suicides.

 Sadler said Davis had been stabilized at the hospital, but his condition Friday wasn't immediately clear.
 The Department of Correction would only confirm that security and medical staff responded to an incident involving Davis.
 Correction Department spokesman Solomon Graves said Davis was in the custody of the Varner unit, but did not say whether that meant the inmate remained hospitalized.
-Graves cited state law and department policy limiting what information can be released about inmates.
+Graves declined to release any further details, citing state law and department policy limiting what information can be released about inmates.

+Graves said the department was investigating the incident, but no officers had been put on leave or suspended.

 Davis was convicted in 1992 of killing Jane Daniel after breaking into her Rogers home in 1990 and shooting her with a .44-caliber revolver he found there.